 A balanced diet with variety is critical for optimal growth and development of children.
-In to increase variety in the children’s diet, this lesson plan promote one new food (green beans) for the children to try in two different forms (raw and in a salad).
-Green beans play an important role in our health providing nutrition for good eyes, strong bones, and increased energy.
-Because children do not have discretion over everything they eat, the focus is to introduce new foods and encourage variety in their diet help overcome picky eating.
+In order to increase variety in the children’s diet, this lesson plan promotes one new food (green beans) for the children to try in two different forms (raw and in a salad).
+Green beans play an important role in our health, providing nutrition for good eyes, strong bones, and increased energy.
+Because children do not have discretion over everything they eat, the focus is to introduce new foods and encourage variety in their diet, which can also help overcome picky eating (Bellows).
 Early childhood is a crucial time to introduce and encourage healthy nutrition, because early exposure helps establish good eating habits that carry into adulthood.

-Most young children improvementare usually high in fat, sodium, and sugar and low in fiber.
-Since children establish food preferences and dietary habits during the first six years of life, it is essential to introduce a variety of foods to children at an early age. onsistently offering a variety of foods helps majority of children to overcome the natural tendency to reject new foods.
-Parents and caregivers influence children’s eating practices in Thus it is important to educate about nutrition strategies for encouraging the children to eat newfoods.
+Most young children’s diets could use improvement, which are usually high in fat, sodium, and sugar and low in fiber (Bellows).
+Since children establish food preferences and dietary habits during the first six years of life, it is essential to introduce a variety of foods to children at an early age (Birch).
+Consistently offering a variety of foods helps majority of children to overcome the natural tendency to reject new foods.
+Parents and caregivers influence children’s eating practices in several ways.
+Thus it is important to educate not only the children about nutrition, but to also address and share with the parents about strategies for encouraging the children to eat new, healthy foods.

-Lesson Objectives: (2-3)
+Lesson Objectives:

--The children will be able to
+-The children will be able to list three reasons why it’s important to eat a variety of foods.

--The children will try new foods.
+-The children will want to try new foods.

--The children will be able to taste and learn about green beans
+-The children will be able to taste and learn about green beans, listing 3 ways green beans support their health.

 Lesson Description: This lesson is about exposing the children to a new food and getting them to try something new.
-Green beans the food they will be trying, in two different forms (raw and in a salad).
+Green beans are the food they will be trying, in two different forms (raw and in a salad).
 This will emphasize that foods take on different tastes when combined with other foods/ingredients.
-For example, the children may raw green beans but not the bean salad.
+For example, the children may like raw green beans but not the bean salad.

 Lesson and Activity